 Congressional District: 31

-More than 75 billion gallons of contaminated groundwater have been treated, 60,000 lbs. of contaminants removed from the groundwater, 48,000 lbs. of contaminants removed from the soil, and $200 million spent on the cleanup.
+More than 110 billion gallons of contaminated groundwater have been treated, 115,000 lbs. of contaminants removed from the soil and groundwater, and $250 million spent on the cleanup.

 On this page